 An organization with an incomplete vision for and a nonexistent or partial strategy about data is in most cases not going to have the executive sponsorship and top-to-bottom advocacy required for a successful data governance framework.

-Would we love to see all organizations hire a Chief Data Officer, stand up a data governance council, staff it with data stewards, data trustees, and other caretakers and stakeholders from across the institution, and begin to systematically address the data management issues facing them?
+Would we love to see all organizations hire a Chief Data Officer, stand up a data governance council, staff it with data stewards, data trustees, and other caretakers and stakeholders from across the organization, and begin to systematically address the data management issues facing them?
 You bet we would.
-And as more and more organizations of all shapes and sizes evolve to value data as an enterprise asset, as they recognize the critical need for usable information in crafting and meeting strategic objectives, as they tire of the costs, direct and indirect, of data dueling, of time-consuming and labor-intensive data wrangling, we expect most institutions to set up a formal data governance framework with specific responsibilities and performance expectations.
+And as more and more organizations of all shapes and sizes evolve to value data as an enterprise asset, as they recognize the critical need for usable information in crafting and meeting strategic objectives, as they tire of the costs, direct and indirect, of data dueling, of time-consuming and labor-intensive data wrangling, we expect most institutions to set up a formal data governance framework (also referred to as data intelligence) with specific responsibilities and performance expectations.

 But we also recognize that for many, perhaps most, organizations, the time is not right for this endeavor.
 The work of data governance should solve problems and improve the abilities of employees to do their jobs.
 If instead it generates meetings without measurable action, or additional policies without meaningful enforcement, or extra data artifacts without real utility, then it's more trouble than it's worth.